-Report for 1924 not available at time table was compiled; figures for 1923 inserted.
+\Report for 1924 not available at time table was compiled; figures for 1923 inserted.

 Actuarial certification: Dec.
-31, 2020
+31, 2021

 Milliman has performed an actuarial valuation of the retirement plan as of Dec.
-31, 2020.
+31, 2021.
 This valuation reflects the benefit provisions and contribution rates in effect as of Jan.
-1, 2021.
+1, 2022.
 In preparing this valuation, we relied without audit on information (some oral and some written) supplied by the Texas County & District Retirement System staff.
 This information includes, but is not limited to, statutory provisions, employee data and financial information.
 We found this information to be reasonably consistent and comparable with information used for other purposes.
 The valuation results depend on the integrity of this information.
 If any of this information is inaccurate or incomplete, our calculations may need to be revised and our results may be different.

 This report is a summary of the valuation results for your plan.
-Additional system-wide results are provided in the TCDRS Comprehensive Annual Financial Report and the actuarial valuation report for all of TCDRS.
+Additional system-wide results are provided in the TCDRS Annual Comprehensive Financial Report and the TCDRS system-wide actuarial valuation report.